ABOUT AUTHOR BELZEBUUB

 TROLLED USING THE “CULT” STIGMA

 Despite the popularity and praise for Belzebuub’s courses, one of these 90,000 participants — who had never met Belzebuub and who had attended just two of the free introductory courses offered by The Gnostic Movement — went on an obsessive trolling campaign that lasted for 3 years.
 This person has acknowledged psychological issues, and posted 196 comments in a forum thread in just one year alone.
 Often this individual would post huge rants in rapid succession, replying to themselves.
 They anonymously posted reams of outlandishly defamatory claims which became increasingly exaggerated and absurd.
 These intolerant and irrational attacks against Belzebuub and The Gnostic Movement were made under a pseudonym on the forums of an anti-cult website.

 This person also made videos, created their own blog, and posted on social media, even going as far as to admit they routinely ripped down The Gnostic Movement’s posters.
 In one comment they stated “I would love to know what I can do… other than ripping down their posters wherever I can” and in another that they wished they could conjure demonic entities to send at Mark.

 The unscientific and bigoted anti-cult movement — whose past is littered with the types of criminal activity they often illegitimately accuse spiritual groups of perpetrating — was used by a minute percentile (0.01%) of The Gnostic Movement’s former attendees to whip up grossly defamatory lies about Belzebuub and The Gnostic Movement.
 What Belzebuub and The Gnostic Movement experienced is just one of many examples of how anti-cult ideology is being used to radicalize individuals against harmless groups.
 These individuals — who often have a history of mental health issues — are being used to suppress many alternative forms of thought and opinion, even those with histories that span thousands of years.

-You can read a detailed rebuttal of the false claims made against Belzebuub and The Gnostic Movement here.
+You can read a detailed rebuttal of the false claims made against Belzebuub and The Gnostic Movement here and here.